purnashekhar/sakila-sql-eda-movie-rental-bussiness/README.md

 4. Export results (optional) to `results/` folder for reporting.

 ---
+## 📝 NOTE
+- All analysis is performed **entirely using SQL**.
+No external data processing tools were used.
+- Ensure the **Sakila database** is fully loaded with all tables and constraints before running queries.
+- Some queries (like inventory in/out stock) assume **custom SQL functions** such as `inventory_in_stock()` exist; adjust based on your environment.
+- CSV exports in `results/` are optional and for demonstration purposes; query outputs can be viewed directly in MySQL Workbench.
+- Dates are formatted using `DATE_FORMAT` for readability; adjust according to your MySQL version.

+---
 ## 👨‍💻 Author
 **Your Name**
 SQL Analyst | Data Analyst | Business Intelligence